WordPress/wp20-book/Content/BB-Chapter-12-WordPress-Matures.md

 # Building Blocks: The Evolution of WordPress
 ## Chapter 12 — WordPress Matures

 2019’s theme for WordPress.org was “Tighten Up.”
 One step forward was the release of https://wordpress.org/news/2019/02/betty/, led by [Matt Mullenweg](http://ma.tt/) and [Gary Pendergast](https://pento.net/).
-It improved editor performance, optimized background processes, and helped users update outdated versions of PHP and this suite of improvements proved a boon for the project’s most technical users.
+It improved editor performance, optimized background processes, and helped users update outdated versions of PHP, and this suite of improvements proved a boon for the project’s most technical users.

-5.1 also introduced a number of  Site Health features.
+5.1 also introduced several Site Health features.
 The Site Health project provides a dashboard showing technical issues affecting the health of a website, with suggestions for improvement.
 Some suggestions are straightforward, like “Delete unused plugins,” but many are intended for developers rather than site owners.

 The updates specifically relating to PHP included: